soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 require reinstallation.
 This approach is kind of a middle ground between full packages sharing and sandboxes.

-Let's look at the (somewhat) equivalent commands for Stack:
+Let's look at the (somewhat) equivalent commands for stack:

 ```sh
 stack build